Watch video: NAWT: Preparing for the unexpected - what would happen to your dog?

 We spoke to Jill and Malcolm about their experience of using this scheme and why they think it is a good idea.

-The NAWT also run a Pet Care Card scheme where the pet owner has an agreement with NAWT to look after and re-home their pet when they have passed away.
+At 7:32 we find out about the NAWT's Pet Care Card scheme where the pet owner has an agreement with NAWT to look after and re-home their pet when they have passed away.
 It must be reassuring in these circumstances to know that their pet would not suffer.